 As previously disclosed, in August 2005, our Board authorized a stock repurchase program (or Repurchase Program), to repurchase up to 4.0 million shares of its outstanding common stock under the Repurchase Program.
 The Board reaffirmed such authorization in May 2010.
+In December 2013, our Board increased the number of shares authorized for repurchase to 10.0 million shares.
 Such authorization does not have an expiration date and, at present, there is no intention to modify or otherwise rescind such authorization.
-Subject to applicable securities laws, repurchases of common stock under the Repurchase Program are made at times and in amounts as we deem appropriate, using available cash resources.
+Subject to applicable securities laws, repurchases of common stock under the Repurchase Program are made at times and in amounts as we deem appropriate (including, in our discretion, through the use of one or more plans adopted under Rule 10b-5-1 promulgated under the Securities Exchange Act of 1934, as amended (or 1934 Act)), using available cash resources.
 Shares of common stock repurchased by us under the Repurchase Program are cancelled and, until reissued by us, are deemed to be authorized but unissued shares of our common stock.
 The Repurchase Program may be suspended or discontinued by us at any time and without prior notice.